cl-test-grid/cl-test-grid/reporting/README.md

 Lets compare two versions of Quicklisp.

-The same approach: 'exclusive-or' of two sets of results: for old Quicklisp version and for new one.
+The same approach: `exclusive-or` of two sets of results: for old Quicklisp version and for new one.

 The source code: [cl-test-grid/reporting/quicklisp-diff.lisp](https://github.com/cl-test-grid/cl-test-grid/blob/master/reporting/quicklisp-diff.lisp).